Fireside Chat with SM Teo Chee Hean at the Soufan Centre's Global Security Forum 2023

 SM Teo Chee Hean | 14 March 2023

-Fireside Chat With Senior Minister and Coordinating Minister for National Security Teo Chee Hean at the Soufan Centre’s Global Security Forum 2023 on 14 March 2023.
+Fireside chat with Senior Minister and Coordinating Minister for National Security Teo Chee Hean at the Soufan Centre’s Global Security Forum 2023 on 14 March 2023.
 The fireside chat was moderated by Mr Bobby Ghosh, Bloomberg Opinion columnist.
 This transcript was edited for brevity and clarity.

 Mr Bobby Ghosh (Moderator): Hello and welcome to this firechat with Senior Minister Teo Chee Hean.
 Regular attendants to the Global Security Forum will remember the terrific conversation we have had a few years ago with Minister and I’m delighted to be able to pick up from where we left off.
 The world has changed a great deal in these past two years.
 Minister, as you did the last time, would you start by giving us your overview on where things stand and then I’ll jump in with some questions.